WGBH-MLA/AAPB2/app/views/exhibits/after-the-fire/7-annotated-list-of-events.md

 #### 2017, Trump Inauguration

-Anti-Trump protests broke out all over the U.S. on the day of Donald Trump’s Presidential Inauguration.
-In Washington D.C., there were clashes with police, and 217 protesters were arrested.[<sup>23</sup>](/exhibits/after-the-fire/notes#23)
+Anti-Trump protests broke out all over the U.S. on the day of Donald Trump’s presidential inauguration.
+In Washington, D.C., there were clashes with police, and 217 protesters were arrested.[<sup>23</sup>](/exhibits/after-the-fire/notes#23)

 - [**January 20, 2017**](https://americanarchive.org/catalog/cpb-aacip-525-tx3513w560?start=1814.71&end=2166.43)

 #### 2017, Charlottesville Rally and Counter-Protests

-A group of white supremacists gathering for a “Unite the Right” Rally in Charlottesville clashed with a large group of counter-protesters on August 12, 2017.
+A group of white supremacists gathering for a “Unite the Right” rally in Charlottesville clashed with a large group of counter-protesters on August 12, 2017.
 One woman was killed and nineteen were injured after a white nationalist drove a car through a crowd of counter-protesters.[<sup>24</sup>](/exhibits/after-the-fire/notes#24)

 - [**August 13, 2017**](https://americanarchive.org/catalog/cpb-aacip-525-ms3jw87s72?start=85.49&end=1274.54)
 - **August 14, 2017**